 You can decide to fall back on the regular browser test algorithm by deselecting the If user specified locator fails, fail test box.

-If a browser test is not able to locate an element, by default it retries the action for 60 seconds.
+If a browser test is not able to locate an element, by default it retries the step for 60 seconds.

 You can decide to decrease or increase this time out up to 300 seconds if you want your test to wait for less or more time to be able to find the step targeted element.